BankkRoll/Twitter-spaces-music/README.md

 # **Play Music Directly In Twitter Spaces From Your Computer**

+## MAC WILL NEED TO USE A ALTERATIVE , MAC COMPATABLE MOBILE EMULATOR LIKE - [NOX](https://www.bignox.com/)

+### [^3]: USE AT YOUR OWN RISK!
+If may occur, i am not responsiable for any malaware or virus's.

 I made this doc for the purpose of being able to play music directly into a twitter space super clear.

 There is no info on how to do this anywhere so please note you may exierence bugs, all support is appreacited.